NYU-LARX/larx-lab-manual/docs/_pages/_software/julia.md

 # Julia

-[Julia](https://julialang.org/) is a programming language that combines the advantages of C, Python, and MATLAB.
-It is designed for high performance computing and has been widely used in the academia.
+[Julia](https://julialang.org/) is a programming language combining C, Python, and MATLAB advantages.
+It is designed for high-performance computing and has been widely used in the academia.

 Julia offers precompiled binaries for different platforms.
-Therefore, we can directly download the binaries and add it to the `PATH` environment variable without compiling from the source.
+Therefore, we can directly download the binaries and add them to the `PATH` environment variable without compiling from the source.

 ### Install Julia
 First, download Julia tarball from the [downlad page](https://julialang.org/downloads/).
 Select the proper platform.